pretzelhammer/chat-server/readme.md

 ## 10\) Letting users edit their names with `/name`

 We'd like names to be unique across the server.
 We can enforce this by maintaining the names in a `HashSet<String>`.
 However, since we'd also like to let users edit their names using the `/name` command we need to share this set between users running in different threads.

+> [!TIP]
-To share mutable data across many threads we can wrap it with `Arc<Mutex<T>>`, which is like the thread-safe version of `Rc<RefCell<T>>` if you've ever used that before.
+> To share mutable data across many threads we can wrap it with `Arc<Mutex<T>>`, which is like the thread-safe version of `Rc<RefCell<T>>` if you've ever used that before.

 Let's wrap our `Arc<Mutex<HashSet<T>>>` in a new type to make working with it more ergonomic:

 ```rust
 // ...